imandra-ai/imandrax-api/README.md

 ./scripts/install
 ```

-For those okay with occaisionally breaking changes, the development version can be installed by exporting `VERSION=latest-main`:
+For those okay with occasionally breaking changes, the development version can be installed by exporting `VERSION=latest-main`:

 ```sh
 VERSION=latest-main ./scripts/install